1971 Dallas Cowboys season

 The 1971 Dallas Cowboys season was the franchise's 12th season in the National Football League (NFL), the first at the new Texas Stadium in suburban Irving, Texas, and the 12th season under head coach Tom Landry.
 The Cowboys led the NFL with 406 points scored.
 Their defense allowed 222 points.

 For the sixth consecutive season, the Cowboys had a first-place finish.
 They won their second-consecutive NFC championship, then defeated the Miami Dolphins 24–3 in Super Bowl VI to capture their first Super Bowl championship.
 They were the first team from the NFC to win a Super Bowl since the 1970 merger of the NFL and the American Football League (AFL), and subsequently, the first team from the NFC East division to win the title.

 NFL draft

-The 1971 NFL draft was one of the worst in the history of the franchise, although the Cowboys recovered draft choices by trading Tody Smith and Ike Thomas to other teams.
+The 1971 NFL draft was widely regarded as one of the weakest in the franchise's history, although the Cowboys recoupled draft picks by trading Tody Smith and Ike Thomas to other teams.
 Third-round selection Bill Gregory played seven seasons with the Cowboys, winning two Super Bowl rings.
-Eighth-round selection Ron Jessie was cut after the Cowboys acquired San Diego Chargers All-Pro Lance Alworth, but went on to enjoy a long and successful NFL career with the Detroit Lions and Los Angeles Rams.
+Eighth-round selection Ron Jessie was cut after the Cowboys acquired San Diego Chargers All-Pro Lance Alworth, but later enjoyed a long and successful NFL career with the Detroit Lions and Los Angeles Rams.